exactly-once/Home/content/posts/notes-on-2pc.md

 {{< figure src="/posts/2pc-no-progress.jpg" title="Participant in the 'stuck' state">}}

 This touches one more time on "2PC is not MS DTC".
 In MS DTC, the coordinator is a single process which is purely implementation decission.
-There is nothing in 2PC that could prevents us from implementing it as quorum of process[^4].
+There is nothing in 2PC that prevents us from implementing it as quorum of process[^4].
 Secondly, if we run in a local network or inside a single VM (the coordinator and all participants) what is the probability of network partitioning?
-As always, context is the king.
+As always, context is king.

 ### Commit latency is not the biggest problem
 Commiting in 2PC requires 2 round trips between coordinator and participants, and there are 4*n messages generated, where n is the number of participants.
 This is sometimes viewed as the root cause of many practical problems with the protocol.
 It defenatelly isn't ideal but it only surfaces other, bigger problem.